-In times of social distancing and many people feeling cabin fever, it is important that you get your immediate family outside, breathe in the fresh air, engage in physical activity, and unplug from technology.
+The weather is warming up and have you been feeling like you have cabin fever?
+Get outside, breathe in the fresh air, engage in physical activity, and unplug from technology.

 - Congressman Ralph Regula Towpath Trail: Enjoy 25-miles of the iconic Ohio & Erie Canal Towpath Trail.
-Begin your hiking and biking adventure at one of the 14 trailheads.
+Begiin your hiking and biking adventure at one of the 14 trailheads.
 The shady, flat terrain parallels the Tuscarawas River through deciduous forests and rural and urban landscapes.
-The Towpath Trail and bordering parklands follow the historic route of the Ohio & Erie Canal through the cities of Canal Fulton and Massillon and the Village of Navarre.
-This Stark County section is part of the 110-mile Ohio & Erie Canalway National Heritage Area, which extends north all the way to Cleveland and south to New Philadelphia.
+The Towpath Trail and bordering park lands follow the historic route of the Ohio & Erie Canal through the cities of Canal Fulton and Massillon and the Village of Navarre.
+This Stark County section is part of the 110-mile Ohio & Erie Canalway National Heritage area, which extends north all the way to Cleveland and south to New Philadelphia.

-- Wilderness Center: This 619-acre site has 10 miles of hiking trails with several connecting routes.
-On the trails, you can see old-growth forest, meadows, prairie, wetlands, Fox and Sugar Creeks, Wilderness Lake, and a pond.
+- The Wilderness Center: This 619-acre site has 10 miles of hiking trails with several connecting routes.
+On the trails you can see old growth forest, meadows, prairie, wetlands, Fox and Sugar Creeks, Wilderness Lake and a pond.
 You can truly wander through nature for hours.

 - Petros Lake Park: Entrance located at 3519 Perry Dr. SW.
 The park is home to a one-mile Mindfulness Walk with ten mental health stations along the route.
 Perfect for you to explore nature and take a break from everything in the world.

 - Mindfulness Walk | 1.0 Miles Trail Length: Ten stations promote relaxation, focus and awareness, reflection, and embracing the present moment.
 Examples include a zen sand garden, a musical instrument, stacking stones and a labyrinth.